ymadzhunkov/blog/_posts/2017-02-12-git-cmake-versioning.markdown

 categories: cmake git
 excerpt_separator: <!--more-->
 ---
 It's useful to embed build information in your program.
-It helps you to determine, which version of the product your users are using.
+It helps your users determine which version of the product they are using.
 This is very important when the users report defects in your code, when you build and ship frequently, when you have continuous integration and so on.
 Git provides reliable versioning information about our code.
 We just need to embed this information in our product.
 Bellow is how to do it using CMake.
 I will show a minimalistic example which fulfils:

 1. Major and minor version are computed from git tags
 2. Patch version automatically increases with each commit